 - Military?
 If you are in the military and going on deployment, consider contacting Dogs on Deployment.
 This non-profit provides an online network for services members to search for volunteers who are willing to board their pets during their owner's service commitments.

-- Online posting service: Some guardians find it helpful to use an online posting service like Get Your Pet, which includes helpful forms to transfer legal ownership of your pet to a new home.
+- Online posting service: Some guardians find it helpful to use an online posting service like Get Your Pet or Rehome, which includes helpful forms to transfer legal ownership of your pet to a new home.